perkier/diogoncsa.github.io/README.md

 The report was published by [Towards Data Science](https://github.com/).

-This report can be useful by consumers or companies.

 The most important parts of the code can be viewed [here](https://github.com/perkier/Perkier.Energy).
-The code can be found

 ### Tools Used
 - Code written in python